ARM-software/psa-api/doc/ext-pake/api/pake.rst

         *   The operation state is not valid: it must be active, and `psa_pake_set_role()`, `psa_pake_input()`, and `psa_pake_output()` must not have been called yet.
         *   The library requires initializing by a call to :code:`psa_crypto_init()`.
     .. retval:: PSA_ERROR_INVALID_ARGUMENT
+        The following conditions can result in this error:

-        ``role`` is not a valid PAKE role in the operation's algorithm.
+        *   ``role`` is not a valid PAKE role in the operation's algorithm.
+        *   ``role`` is not compatible with the operation's key type.
     .. retval:: PSA_ERROR_NOT_SUPPORTED
+        The following conditions can result in this error:

-        ``role`` is not a valid PAKE role, or is not supported for the operation's algorithm.
+        *   ``role`` is not a valid PAKE role, or is not supported for the operation's algorithm.
+        *   ``role`` is not supported with the operation's key type.
     .. retval:: PSA_ERROR_COMMUNICATION_FAILURE
     .. retval:: PSA_ERROR_CORRUPTION_DETECTED